Skip to Content (Press Enter)

 If you're ready to do another journey, there are a few steps each gestational carrier should take as she moves towards a second (or third!) journey.

 Speak with your doctor about your desire to do another surrogacy to get their medical recommendations.
 They will likely also give you recommendations for when they suggest you do another transfer after your most recent delivery.
 We also ask that experienced surrogates get an OB approval letter as part of their re-screening process with Circle.
-You can email Kristi Johnson, or your support social worker for a copy of this form to bring to your appointment with your OBGYN or send to their office via fax/scan.
+You can email your support social worker for a copy of this form to bring to your appointment with your OBGYN or send to their office via fax/scan.

 It's also important to speak with your family before applying for a return journey because they are such a big part of your surrogacy.
 If you have a spouse, talk about what a 12-16 month surrogacy means for your family at that moment, and if your kids are old enough, talk to them as well.
 Having full support helps make a smoother journey!

 You'll need to fill out the surrogate application.
 We must make sure that we have your most up-to-date information in our system to best support you on your surrogacy and that starts with the application.
 After you click submit, a member of our surrogate outreach team will email you with the next steps.

 The Circle Surrogate Promise was created because we truly care about our carriers, and we want each of them to have the most successful and rewarding journey possible.